widget-/slack-black-theme/readme.md

 NB: You'll have to do this every time Slack updates.

+# Debian Package

+On Ubuntu, you have the option of installing a package that will apply the patch automatically when Slack is updated/changed.
+This has been tested on Ubuntu 14.04 and 16.04 with `slack-desktop` 2.7.1.

+To build the package run:

+ `debuild -us -uc -b -tc --lintian-opts --profile debian`

 # Color Schemes

 Here's some example color variations you might like.